Table of contents

 Dominating at the head of the famous Wenceslas Square, the National Museum of Prague is easy to find.
 The address is Václavské náměstí 68, Nové město, Prague

 To get there by the public transport you can take the lines A or C to Muzeum station or the lines A or B to Můstek and walk up through the Wenceslas Square for 5 to 10 minutes.

 You can also take a tram number 3, 5, 6 or 9 to Václavské náměstí tram station and walk up through the Wenceslas Square for 3 to 5 minutes.

-The ticket allows for one tour per museum within the five days.
-Alternatively, each museum has a separate entrance fee of 40 – 250 CZK for a single visit.
+The National Museum tickets allows for one tour per museum within the five days.
+Alternatively, each museum has a separate entrance fee of 40 250 CZK for a single visit.
 Operating hours are Monday through Sunday from 10:00 AM to 6:00 PM.